 The County Comptroller recorded a long-term liability of \$297.2 million for estimated future property tax refunds in the County's government-wide financial statement of net position at December 31, 2012.
 The County Comptroller recorded additional accrued liabilities for property tax refunds of \$38 million to reflect as current liabilities in the County's government-wide financial statement of net position at December 31, 2012.
 The 2012-15 Multi-Year Financial Plan approved by NIFA projects borrowings to finance property tax refunds in the following amounts: \$95 million in 2011, \$85 million in 2012, \$75 million in 2013 and \$50 million in 2014; such borrowings are subject to NIFA approval.
-The issuance of the Bonds to finance \$40 million of refunds (as described further below) is the first borrowing under this plan, which had been delayed because the County Legislature had not approved bond ordinances to finance the payment of property tax refunds by at least a two-thirds supermajority vote as required by law for passage.
+Implementation of the plan had been delayed because the County Legislature had not approved bond ordinances to finance the payment of property tax refunds by at least a two-thirds supermajority vote as required by law for passage.
 In an order dated December 27, 2012 Nassau Supreme Court Justice Adams directed the County to satisfy certain property tax refund judgments in 2013 (i.e., not in 2012), and prohibited petitioners from commencing any collection proceedings prior to January 15, 2013.
 In making the order, the Court found, among other things, that the County and the other parties reserve all of their rights, remedies and defenses to any action to compel payment of the judgments by commencing legal proceedings for collection.
-In June 2013, the County Legislature approved by the required supermajority a bond ordinance to finance the payment of such \$40 million of property tax refunds covered by the order of Justice Adams referred to above, with priority given to residential claims.
-The Bonds are being issued in part to finance such payments.
-At the same time, the County has begun paying an additional approximately \$20 million in residential refunds from previously-accrued funds, and the administration expects the County Legislature to approve by the required supermajority another bond ordinance in September 2013 to finance the payment of an additional \$35 million of property tax refunds.
-Failure of the County Legislature to enact such or additional bond ordinance(s) by the required supermajority authorizing borrowing to finance the payment of property tax refunds, or of NIFA subsequently to approve such borrowing, could result in significant expenditures being accrued in 2013, without offsetting revenues.
+The County Legislature has approved by the required supermajority bond ordinances to finance the payment of \$75 million of property tax refunds covered by the order of Justice Adams referred to above, with priority given to residential claims.
+A portion of the 2013 Series C Bonds is being issued to finance \$35 million of such payments, in addition to \$40 million in payments from previously-issued County bonds.
+At the same time, the County has begun paying an additional approximately \$20 million in residential refunds from previously-accrued funds.
+Failure of the County Legislature to enact additional bond ordinance(s) by the required supermajority authorizing borrowing to finance the payment of property tax refunds, or of NIFA subsequently to approve such borrowing, could result in significant expenditures being accrued in 2013 and/or later years, without offsetting revenues.
 No assurances can be given, however, that such actions will occur.
 Various petitioners have brought actions in Nassau Supreme Court to convert outstanding judgments and settlements reducing assessed valuations into money judgments to then be enforced against the County's bank accounts, which could occur unless sufficient bond ordinances authorizing borrowing for this purpose are approved by the County Legislature according to law (and NIFA approves borrowing) or the court provides relief to the County.
-The County, however, intends to defend itself vigorously against any attempts to enforce property tax refund judgments other than in accordance with the borrowing plan contained in the 2012-15 Multi-Year Financial Plan approved by NIFA described above.
+Cases where the court has ordered the County to pay refunds have been stayed pending appeals.
+The County intends to continue to defend itself vigorously against any attempts to enforce property tax refund judgments other than in accordance with the borrowing plan contained in the 2012-15 Multi-Year Financial Plan approved by NIFA described above.